theforeman/theforeman.org/professional-services.md

 ATIX specialize in support and operation consulting.
 For more information, check out their [Foreman](https://atix.de/en/foreman/) consulting page.
 You can also read about ATIX's areas of focus and contributions to the wider Foreman community in the guest blog [ATIX in the Foreman Community](https://theforeman.org/2020/10/atix-in-the-foreman-community.html).

+### inuits.eu

+Inuits specialize in open-source consulting and host our beloved ConfigMgmtCamp.
+For more information about the solutions they implement, check out their [case studies](https://inuits.eu/businesscases/).
+You can read about [inuits.eu](inuits.eu)'s history with Foreman in the guest blog [inuits.eu in the Foreman Community](https://theforeman.org/2021-06-23-inuitseu-in-the-foreman-community.html).

 ### iRonin.IT

 iRonin specialize in custom development for Foreman.
 For more information, check out their [Foreman](https://www.ironin.it/foreman-development-services.html) consulting page.
 You can read about iRonin's contributions to Foreman in the iRonin guest blog [iRonin in the Foreman Community](https://theforeman.org/2020/09/ironin-in-the-foreman-community.html).